 Looking for a protective style for the next season?
 Some of the best braids in Massachusetts are coming from Lynn!

-Salon MII :: Methuen and Haverhill
+Salon Mii :: Methuen and Haverhill

 Salon Mii offers custom color (and color correction, if needed) for all textures of curly hair.
 The range of services is great, and outside of braids, they offer every kind of hair extension available.